scchan/hcc_wiki/Developer Information.md

 ### Fedora

-hcc is currently dependent on libc++ and libc++abi.
-On Fedora, there are no libc++ binary packages, so they have to be built manually.

-In the near future, all dependencies to libc++ and libc++abi will be stripped so steps here would become simpler.
+hcc currently depends on libc++ and libc++abi.
+Fedora lacks any libc++ binary packages, so you must build them manually.
+Fedora will soon strip all dependencies on libc++ and libc++abi, so the procedure below will become simpler.

-To build hcc on Fedora, first install prerequisite packages via yum:
+To build hcc on Fedora, first install the following prerequisite packages via yum:

 * cmake
 * git